-A set of Lotto changes will come into effect ahead of the draw on Wednesday 21st November, ensuring that jackpots will be won more often and that prizes will be fixed at every level.
-The cost of a ticket and the number of balls will remain the same.
+New rules came into effect from Wednesday 21st November, ensuring that jackpots are won more often and that all non-jackpot prize categories have fixed amounts at every level.
+The cost of a ticket and the number of balls remains the same.

-The jackpot will start at £3.8 million on a Saturday (or £2 million on a Wednesday), increasing in value each time it is not won.
-However, a new rule will be imposed so that the jackpot can only roll five times before it must be won.
-When a ‘Must-Be-Won’ draw takes place, the money will roll down if nobody matches all six main numbers and be shared out between all the winners in every other category from ‘Match 3’ upwards.
+The jackpot starts at £3.8 million on a Saturday, or £2 million on a Wednesday, increasing in value each time it is not won.
+However, a new rule states that the jackpot can only roll five times before it must be won.
+When a ‘Must-Be-Won’ draw takes place, the money will roll down if nobody matches all six main numbers and will be shared out between all the winners in every other category from ‘Match 3’ upwards.

-The prizes will also change from 21st November.
-The value of most prizes currently depends on the number of winners in each tier, varying from draw to draw, but there will now be a fixed amount for each category.
-The following table shows the prizes you will be able to win when the changes are made.
+The prizes also changed.
+The value of most prizes used to depend on the number of winners in each tier, varying from draw to draw, but there is now a fixed amount for each category.
+The following table shows the prizes you can win since the changes were made.

 |5 + Bonus Ball||£1 million||Estimated £50,000|

 Since 1994, Lotto has undergone many updates and set several different records, which you can read about in detail on the History page.
-The last major revamp took place in October 2015.
+Prior to the November 2018 changes, the last major revamp took place in October 2015.

 How the popular game worked was largely restructured, from the introduction of an extra prize tier to a change in the maximum jackpot.
 Here is a summary of what happened:

 - The ball pool increased from 49 to 59